 Who else is participating in the cohort?

-The cohort will welcome 20 racial equity and DEI specialists and influencers from philanthropy, government, business, and nonprofit sectors.
+The NCG and SCG cohorts will each have 20 racial equity and DEI specialists and influencers from philanthropy, government, business, and nonprofit sectors.

 Who should I contact if I have more questions?